waxpoetic/recording-contract/README.md

 unenforceable, the remaining parts of it remain in place.

-Although the language is simple, the intentions are serious and this contract
-$is a legal document under exclusive jurisdiction of Pennsylania courts.
+Although the language is simple, the intentions are serious and this contract is a legal document under exclusive jurisdiction of Pennsylania courts.

 ### The dotted line
 <p>&nbsp;</p>